-During the year ended September 30, 2020, Gettysburg Foundation entered into a revolving line of credit agreement with PNC Bank, which provides for borrowings up to \$2,500,000.
-Interest is charged at the bank's daily LIBOR rate plus 2.00%, which was 2.07% and 1.58% as of September 30, 2021 and 2020, respectively.
+Gettysburg Foundation has a revolving line of credit agreement with PNC Bank, which provides for borrowings up to \$2,500,000.
+Interest is charged at the bank's daily LIBOR rate plus 2.00%, which was 5.10% and 2.07% as of September 30, 2022 and 2021, respectively.
 The line of credit is reviewed annually and is due on demand.
 The line of credit is secured by a security interest in certain property of Gettysburg Foundation.
-There were no borrowings against the line of credit as of September 30, 2021 and 2020.
+There were no borrowings against the line of credit as of September 30, 2022 and 2021.

 Gettysburg Foundation is required to remain in compliance with certain financial covenants under terms of the line of credit agreement, which among other things, requires Gettysburg Foundation to maintain a minimum debt service coverage ratio.
-For the year ended September 30, 2021, Gettysburg Foundation was in compliance with this covenant.
+For the year ended September 30, 2022, Gettysburg Foundation was in compliance with this covenant.